gchq/gaffer-doc/docs/other/ways-of-working.md

 #### Workflow
 * Assign yourself to the issue
-* Create a new branch off develop using pattern: gh-[issue number]-[issue-title]
+* Create a new branch off **develop** using pattern: `gh-[issue number]-[issue-title]`
-* Commit your changes prefixing your commit title with: gh-[issue-number] - [commit title]
+* Commit your changes prefixing your descriptive commit title, like so: `gh-[issue-number] - [commit title]`
-* Check your changes
+* Check and push your changes
-* Create a pull request to merge your branch into develop (and assign label in-review to your issue)
+* Create a pull request (PR) to merge your branch into **develop**
+* Assign the in-review label to your issue
+* If you named the branch and PR correctly, the PR should have "Resolve #[issue-number]" automatically added to the description after it is made.
+If it doesn't, then please add the issue it will resolve as a "Linked issue"
-* The pull request will be reviewed and following any changes and approval your branch will be merged into develop
+* The pull request will be reviewed and following any changes and approval your branch will be squashed and merged into **develop**
 * Delete the branch
-* Close the issue - add a comment saying it has been merged into develop
+* The issue will be closed automatically

 ## Pull Requests
 Pull requests will undergo an in depth review by a Gaffer committer to check the code changes are compliant with our coding style.
 This is a community so please be respectful of other members - offer encouragement, support and suggestions.

 As described in our git branching model - please raise pull requests to merge you changes in our **develop** branch.

+When pull requests are accepted, the reviewer should squash and merge them.
+This is because it keeps the **develop** branch clean and populated with only working commits, rather than intermediate ones.
+As well as this, it makes everyone's job reviewing pull requests easier as any insecure and unreviewed intermediate commits are not included into the **develop** branch.

 Please agree to the [GCHQ OSS Contributor License Agreement](https://github.com/GovernmentCommunicationsHeadquarters/Gaffer/wiki/GCHQ-OSS-Contributor-License-Agreement-V1.0) before submitting a pull request.
+Signing the CLA is enforced by the cla-assistant.

 ## Coding style
 Please ensure your coding style is consistent with rest of the Gaffer project and follow coding standards and best practices.